tsegeron/webserv/README.md

 ```
 ./webserv config/deafult.config
 ```
-4. Click the URL the server is started on
+4. Click the URL the server is started on to open a page in browser (recommended to use Chrome)
 5. If `500.
 Server error is occured` try configuring python interpreter to the 3.*v and try different URLs from config file.